Dark Stores for Grocery Retailers: What Are They and How Do They Work?

 The challenge is to make sure that every perishable item is delivered to the customer’s doorstep in its prime form.
 Yet, this can easily become a burdensome process for a grocery retailer.

-Using Dark Stores to store and manage perishable item is a great way to overcome this challenge.
+Using Dark Stores to store and manage perishable items is a great way to overcome this challenge.
 Once grocers have enough space, visibility for pickers and flawless inventory management capabilities in their Dark Stores, they can maintain the ideal freshness level for perishable items and minimize the time between home delivery.

 What are the benefits of using Dark Stores?